Ilocanos have been ruthlessly called kuripot most of the times.

 - Have a Target Price

 Shop around and know what other stores charge.
-Then, decide on which price you are ready to buy the item.
+Then, decide which price you are ready to buy the item.
 My mom walks around other stalls before she decides to haggle on her chosen shop.
 This way she will have the range of prices she’d be willing to accept.

 - Strike at the Half Price

 Start with 50% off then increase the price gradually.
 This is my mom’s usual trick.
-If you have ever been to big markets such as in Balintawak or Baguio, you will be surprised with this practice.
+If you have ever been to big markets such as in Balintawak or Baguio, you will be surprised by this practice.
 Buyers will start haggling at half the price and the seller will lower it little by little.
 They continue haggling until they deal with an amount favorable to both parties.